sherryjose/payment-store/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+The app has a payment form to get the user's card details.
+The inputs are validated and saved to session on payment.
+The values are then displayed on screen from the session storage**.

+**to be upgraded to use NgRx for state management

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.